-- (b) The Principal of the Postmasters shall receive a stipend determined from time to time by the Governing Body. - (c) The Principal of the Postmasters shall submit a report on student discipline to the Warden and Tutors' Committee and the Graduate Committee annually in Trinity Term.
+- (b) The Principal of the Postmasters shall receive a stipend determined from time to time by the Governing Body. - (c) The Principal of the Postmasters shall submit a report on student discipline to the Warden and Tutors' Committee annually in Trinity Term.